wp-plugins/wishpond-social-campaigns/readme.txt

 **Free Trial & Pricing**

-**30,000 leads in 6 weeks** were acquired by some of our customers, which is unparalleled value for your money.
+**30,000 leads in 6 weeks** are numbers some of our customers boast, which is unparalleled value for your money.

 A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").